Eliminator was built for this "Reknown Special 3", but suits most battery valve sets.

 The supply I decided to adapt and rebuild

-was a typical late 1940's design containing a V5124 synchronous vibrator
+was a typical late 40's - early 50's design containing a V5124 synchronous

-and a transformer, filter choke, and capacitors providing about 140V at
+vibrator and a transformer, filter choke, and capacitors, providing about

-Connection to the unit was via a UX 5
+Connection to the unit was via a UY 5

-but commercial enough to have a serial number.
+of unknown brand, but commercial enough to have a serial number.
+From what

 My rebuild would provide B+ as well as